CoxT9/DataMining-Project/README.txt

 This is a repository for COMP 4710 - Introduction to Data Mining.
 Fall 2017.

 This repository captures the work completed for the course project.
-The project undertaken is "Evaluating strategies for improved accuracy in hurricane trajectory prediction"
+The project undertaken is "Accurate Hurricane Trajectory Prediction"

 Accuracy improvement strategies to be evaluated include:
 - Best-Rule-Fit function which accounts for absence of matching rule (closest fit)